neumino/neumino.github.io/movies.md

 ### Firestarter
-*Released on 2022-05-12, vote average 8.3*
+*Released on 2022-05-12, vote average 7.8*

-A girl with extraordinary pyrokinetic powers fights to protect her family and herself from sinister forces that seek to capture and control her.
+For more than a decade, parents Andy and Vicky have been on the run, desperate to hide their daughter Charlie from a shadowy federal agency that wants to harness her unprecedented gift for creating fire into a weapon of mass destruction.
+Andy has taught Charlie how to defuse her power, which is triggered by anger or pain.
+But as Charlie turns 11, the fire becomes harder and harder to control.
+After an incident reveals the family&#39;s location, a mysterious operative is deployed to hunt down the family and seize Charlie once and for all.
+Charlie has other plans.

 <iframe id="player"
 	type="text/html"